coop152/obsidian-vaults/Year 3/Graphics and Virtual Environments/Animation Principles.md

 (In less ugly notation, $P'_0 = 0.5P'_1 + 0.5P'_2$).
 We calculate the position of the point $P'_1$ by applying the same transformation that was applied to $T_1$ to $P_0$.
 The same is done for $T_2$ to get $P'_2$.
 We now multiply these two positions by the weights of the corresponding bones and sum them up to get the final position $P'_0$.

-There are plenty of nuances to the implementation of SSD:
 Vertices' positions are given in world space, while transformations applied to bones (and thus to the vertices) will be taking place locally.
-To remedy this we must convert the vertices' positions to local space using a formula like this:
+To remedy this we must convert the vertices' positions to local space using like this:
 ![](Pasted%20image%2020231012114615.png)
-$p_i$ is the global position of the vertex in bind position, $B_j$ is the matrix representing the coordinate system of bone $j$ relative to world space (where applying the inverse converts the world space vertex coords to local bone space coords), and $T_j$ is the matrix representing
+$p_i$ is the global position of the vertex in bind position, $B_j$ is the matrix representing the coordinate system of bone $j$ relative to world space (where applying the inverse converts the world space vertex coords to local bone space coords), and $T_j$ converts back from local bone space to world space.

-The order of operations is of utmost importance due to the hierarchical nature of the rig.
+Basically, $T_jB_j^{-1}$ gives the relative change between the bone in bind and in current pose, and applying it to the point will transform it accordingly.

+How do we get the vertex weights?
+Usually, by painting them on by hand.
+There are some automatic methods, but they aren't good enough to supersede doing it manually.